ahmed-shariff/ahmed-shariff.github.io/_posts/2018-06-11-Experiment-log.md

 - The next subheading is the <em>Conclusions</em>, where I add the final results and related information.
 - Also as a habit, each time I implement something related to an experiment I add a commit with a reference to the related experiment before and after the training.
 Note that only the results and related code are added to git.
 - org mode helps with updating the TODO status and update completed percentage and sub tasks.
+- Whenever I am taking notes, under the Notes section or under the subtasks, I generally add an inactive timestamp and a related commit hash before the note.

 To help me with this process, I included a few snippets to my <code>.emacs</code>:
 {% highlight emacs-lisp %}